KatherineMichel/portfolio/doc/los-angeles-2023.md

 ### The Grammy Museum

-The Grammy Museum was surpsingly small for an awards ceremony as important as it is, but it did have an impressive collection of Michael Jackson artifacts, including the Thriller Jacket.
-Two whole floors, plus a portion of another had temporary exhibits that weren't really of interest to me personally.
+The Grammy Museum was surpringly small for an awards ceremony as important as it is, but it did have an impressive collection of Michael Jackson memorabilia, including the Thriller Jacket.
+Two whole floors, plus a portion of another had temporary exhibits that weren't particularly of interest to me (Shakira, The Roxy, and Hip-Hop America).
+There was not much to see beyond that.

 ![](los-angeles-2023-images/grammy-museum-michael-jackson-collection.jpg)
-Placeholder
+A portion of the Michael Jackson collection, including the Thriller jacket

 ![](los-angeles-2023-images/grammy-museum-michael-jackson-nomination.jpg)
-Placeholder
+Thriller Album of the Year nomination

 ![](los-angeles-2023-images/grammy-museum-michael-jackson-thriller-jacket.jpg)
-Placeholder
+Michael Jackson autograph on the Thiller jacket

 ![](los-angeles-2023-images/grammy-museum-costumes.jpg)
-Placeholder
+Grammy outfits

 ### The Cecil Hotel